JOURNEY OF COMMITTED RELATIONSHIP

 The workshop will be led by:

 Aase-Merethe Hegg and Øystein Simmenes are both psychotherapists and have been trained as couple therapists by The Centre for Gender Psychology (UK).
 Aase-Merethe has completed the Professional Training with The School of Movement Medicine, and is Movement Medicine Teacher in training.
 Aase-Merethe and Øystein are experienced couple therapists and together they hold a safe and supportive space with love, respect and presence.

 Argayall is a peaceful place in a tropical garden by the see, under the mountains, situated 15 minutes walk from the fishing village Valle Gran Rey at the Canary Island La Gomera.
 Please see www.argayall.com

 There are several types of accommodations you can choose from: Uniquely designed rooms with private baths and ocean views, rooms with common baths, facing the garden and small cozy huts in the garden with common baths.
 Argayall offers a variety of daily meditations and Yoga as well as a variety of individual sessions and treatments with experienced and professionally trained therapists.

 The nearby village has numerous interesting restaurants and shops, and a sandy beach.

-We start in the seminar room Saturday 23 November at 18.00 with introduction and presentation.
+We start Saturday 28 November at 18.00 with introduction and presentation.

 Dinner at 19.30.

-We will finish Friday 29 November in the seminar room at 19.30.
+We will finish Friday 4 December with dinner at 19.30.